CRIMES AND PUNISHMENTS

 (i) Over eighteen (18) years of age;

-(ii) A resident of Idaho or a current member of the armed forces of the United States; and
+(ii) A citizen of the United States or a current member of the armed forces of the United States; and

 (5) The requirement to secure a license to carry concealed weapons under this section shall not apply to the following persons: